 Molly Gabbard is a visual artist currently based in San Diego, California.
-She received her MFA at San Diego State University and her BFA at Indiana University.
+She received her MFA from San Diego State University and her BFA from Indiana University.
 Molly predominantly works in performance art, sculpture, video and installation.
-She is driven to expand her work in terms of social engagement, activism, and accessibility.

 I am interested in what it means to be human.